PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/batch-transactions/README.md

 git clone https://github.com/PassbirdCo/MetaKeepCodeSamples.git
 ```

+Once you have cloned the repository, you must fund your MetaKeep Business Wallet with MATIC tokens that you can get from faucet or buy from any popular exchange for Polygon Mainnet.

 Then, on a new terminal, go to the repository's `lambda/business-wallet/batch-transactions/smart-contracts` folder and run this to
 compile your smart contract: